How Bexley decide primary school places

 After your child is offered a primary school place

-If you applied online, you’ll hear by email, or, if you’ve used it, on the ParentComm app.
-If you applied using a paper form, we’ll post you a letter on the day results are released.
+If you applied online, you’ll hear by email after 5pm on 16 April 2026, or, if you’ve used it, on the ParentComm app.
+If you applied using a paper form, we’ll post you a letter, 1st class, on 16 April 2026.

 What to do when you get your offer